vanNijnatten/vanNijnatten/README.md

 I am Jos van Nijnatten 🧔, a PhD student 🧑‍🔬 at [UTS](http://www.uts.edu.au) and [UMCG](https://www.umcg.nl).
 I study medical research 🦠🔬, genetics 🧬 and bioinformatics 📊💻, and I'm working on a couple of research papers 📚 and my thesis.
 I am a professional coder 👨‍💻.
 Some other things about me:

+- Most of my repositories are private<br />
 - 💬 Ask me about bioinformatics, genetics, programming<br />
 - 📫 You can reach me via my socials<br />
 - ⚡ Fun fact: My code works.
 I have no clue why